unicode-org/message-format-wg/exploration/bidi-usability.md

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._

+I propose adopting a hybrid approach in which we permit "super-loose isolation".
+This allows user to include isolates and strongly directional characters into the whitespace portions of the syntax in order to make messages appear correctly.

+The second part of the hybrid approach would be to recommend ("SHOULD") the "strict isolation" design for serializers.
+(Note that "strict" and "super-loose" use non-identical productions with the name `bidi`.
+These serve different purposes and are consistent with strict being narrower with super-loose.)
+This syntax is a subset of the super-loose syntax and can be applied selectively to messages that have RTL sequences or which have problematic display.

+## Alternatives Considered

+_What other solutions are available?_
+_How do they compare against the requirements?_
+_What other properties they have?_

+### Nothing
+We could do nothing.

+A likely outcome of doing nothing is that RTL users would insert bidi controls into _messages_ in an attempt to make the _pattern_ and/or _placeholders_ display correctly.
+These controls would become part of the output of the _message_, showing up inappropriately at runtime.
+Because these characters are invisible, users might be very frustrated trying to manage the results or debug what is wrong with their messages.

+By contrast, if users insert too many or the wrong controls using the recommended design, the _message_ would still be functional and would emit no undesired characters.

+### LTR Messages with isolating sequences

 The syntax of a _message_ assumes a left-to-right base direction both for the complete text of the _message_ as well as for each line (paragraph) contained therein.